MQ-software-carpentry/D3-visualising-data/03-images-and-svg.md

 </svg>
 ~~~

-Here, we've created an SVG canvas, using the styles of the class 'chart'.
+Here, we've created an SVG canvas, using the styles of the class `chart`.
-Within this element, we've created a circle, using the styles of the class 'circ1'.
+Within this element, we've created a circle, using the styles of the class
+`circ1`.
 Both of these classes need to also be defined in our CSS file:

 ~~~{.css}
 .chart {